mindforce/cakephp-rear-engine/README.md

-# RearEngine - CakePHP 3 UI plugin
+# RearEngine - CakePHP 3 plugin

-RearEngine is designed and developed to use the power and flexibility of CakePHP for creation lightweight user interfaces with a minimum amount of time.
+RearEngine is designed and developed to use the power and flexibility of CakePHP for creation applications with a minimum amount of time.

 **Warning!
 It is early development stage.
 Do not use in real projects.
 The production version will be released after the official release CakePHP**